USDA-ARS-GBRU/GuideMaker/README.md

 - Command Line
 - Local Web Application

 **NOTE:** *Given the limitation of maintaining high compute resources in the cloud environment, our web applicaiton mostly supports smaller genomes.
-We highly recommend, users with need to run larger genomes to use **[CyCverse Discovery Environment](https://cyverse.org/discovery-environment)** or to use the local web application - as described below or to use command line tools.*
+We highly recommend users with need to run larger genomes to use **[CyCverse Discovery Environment](https://cyverse.org/discovery-environment)** or to use the local web application - as described below or to use command line tools.*

 1.[Web Application](https://guidemaker.app.scinet.usda.gov)|  2.[CyCverse Discovery Environment](https://cyverse.org/discovery-environment)
 :-------------------------:|:-------------------------: